shakes76/PatternFlow/recognition/45327735_facebook_gcn/README.md

 but steady improvement over time (acc: 0.89 to 0.93 by Epoch 110).
 This is possibly because feature data was not normalised, meaning layers would need to do additional work to learn any underlying distributions of the data.
-A batch normalisation layer would more efficiently learn this distribution and would likely learning time.
+A batch normalisation layer would more efficiently learn this distribution and likely improve learning time.

 ## Dependencies
 - python = 3.7